mohankumargupta/menwiz/README.md

 README.md this file

 #Todo
-1. Add an option to Configuration to allow you to choose between LiquidCrystal.h (parallel) and LiquidCrystal_I2C.h (i2C)
+1. encoder functionality (both the one attached to LCD and linear encoders XYZ)
-2. encoder functionality (both the one attached to LCD and linear encoders XYZ)
+2. trellis keypad support.